 - The breast pump may have to be modified to work properly

 Contrary to popular belief, modern milking machines don’t just suck the milk out of a cow or goats udder through the teat.
-When milking machines first became available, this was the common practice.
+When milking machines first became available, this was the standard practice.
 The machines developed continuous suction that drew the milk from the udder.
 Farmers and dairymen soon discovered that this practice had the potential to damage the teat and the udder.

 New milking machines use a pulse feature that more closely resembles hand milking.
 If you plan to use a breast pump for milking your goats, you should make sure of a few things.

-- The pump should have a pulse setting
+- The pump should have a pulse setting.

 - Be sure all the parts of your setup will stand up to repeated sterilization to prevent contaminating your goats’ milk.

 Before we decide which breast pump is best for milking your goats, we need to look at the types of breast pumps available.
-There are options, and what you chose does make a difference.
+There are options, and what you choose does make a difference.

 Looking at comments by many people who raise and milk goats, the brand of breast pump that seems to be more popular for converting to use for milking goats is the Medela Double Breast pump.
-Whether this is because more people had these laying around unused or because they work better is a good guess.
-However, investigating the Medela Breast Pump, we did find some interesting features.
+Whether this is because more people had these lying around unused or because they work better is a good guess.
+However, investigating the Medela Breast Pump, we did find some exciting features.

 - Medela two-phase Expression technology